karlkirschner/PyPeerReview/README.md

 </p>

 #### Known Bug
-  Depending on the numbers (e.g., `reviewer_responsibility = 5` and  `entrant_needed_reviews = 3` for 10 entrant), **the script can result in a reviewer obtaining the same entrant twice**.
-To check this sort the results dataframe by both the reviewers and by the entrants and do a visual inspection.
+  Depending on the numbers (e.g., `reviewer_responsibility = 5` and  `entrant_needed_reviews = 3` for 10 entrants), **the script can result in a reviewer obtaining the same entrant twice**.
+To check this sort the results dataframe by both the reviewers and the entrants and do a visual inspection.
 Until this is solved, please check the results and hand edit where needed.

 ##### Input and Flags:
-1) reviewers CSV file (; seperated)
+1) reviewers CSV file (; separated)
-2) entrants CSV file (; seperated)
+2) entrants CSV file (; separated)
 3) use_history - 'True' or 'False'
 4) reviewer_responsibility - number of reviews to be done by each reviewer
 5) entrant_needed_reviews - number of reviews need for each entrant

 ##### Output:
-1) CSV formatted file of matchings (; seperated), including itemized and total matching scores.
+1) CSV formatted file of matchings (; separated), including itemized and total matching scores.
 2) prints to screen the suggested best matchings

 ##### Library Dependencies:
 1) Pandas

 ##### Structure of input CSV files:
-The structure and examples of the entrants.csv nd reviewers.csv input files can be found below.The "Methods" and "Topics" can be several entries that are seperated by a comma.
+The structure and examples of the entrants.csv and reviewers.csv input files can be found below.
+The "Methods" and "Topics" can be several entries that are separated by a comma.
 For the reviewers.csv, it is assumed that the last columns are the histories of their participation (i.e., 'yes' or 'no').
-These are provided in a column whose header name include the word 'Round' (see example).
+These are provided in a column whose header name includes the word 'Round' (see example).

 ##### Contact:
 Karl N. Kirschner<br>